Itz-Miles/parallaxLT/README.md

 ParallaxLT is a Haxelib that distorts sprites via linear transaformations to mimic 3D graphics in [HaxeFlixel](https://haxeflixel.com).

-- Thourough Haxeflixel Support: Import a fine-tuned version of ParallaxSprite for your preferred version.
+- Thourough Haxeflixel Support: Consists of a single version-independent ParallaxSprite class.

 - Simple Integration: Easily integrate ParallaxSprites into your project with minimal code changes.